fate-srd/book-of-hanz-content/BookOfHanz2021.md

 # Introducing People to Fate

 This seems to come up a bunch.
 Fate does some things differently.
-Fundamentally, I think that’s because tries to answer very different questions than typical RPGs do.
+Fundamentally, I think that’s because it tries to answer very different questions than typical RPGs do.
 Because of that, it can look a bit weird at first for new players.
 There’s a number of concepts that don’t mesh particularly well with more ‘traditional’ or typical RPGs.

 So how do you introduce new players?